1210545510/py_code_sample/README.md

-Some of the sample code.
+Some of the sample code from trade finance.